Homepage for Stephen Temple

 1. Introduction

-1. To Take Human Bias completely Out of the Loop - as authors we had to ensure any views we had would not influence the evaluations.
+1. To Take Human Bias completely Out of the Loop - the only operational interaction had to be solely between the Case Study being evaluated and the Ten Golden Rules

 2. To Ensure Consistency of the Evaluation of Different Case Studies- so the outcomes from different case studies could be compared

-We applied this principle to developing our own desk top error suppression protocol.
-In order to reach industrial grade error suppression we used three independent Large Language Models.
-The magic of using "three" is that the results of each LLM was then attacked by two independent LLMs acting as forensic detectives.
-Residual errors, if any, would then be mitigated by triangulating the three independent error corrected outputs.
-The only disadvantage of this low cost error suppression protocol is that data has to be transferred between AI Platforms through copy and pasting results.
+The only disadvantage of this low cost error suppression protocol is that data has to be transferred manually between AI Platforms through copy and pasting results.
 Later we show how this was done efficiently so the end to end process only took twenty minutes.

-1. Multiple-AI Platforms
+2. Multiple-AI Platforms

 We then turned this approach into a repeatable four-step quality control error suppression protocol.

-1. Four-Step Error Connection Protocol
+3. The Four-Step Error Connection Protocol

-1. Evidence of the effectiveness of the error suppression protocol
+4. Evidence of the effectiveness of the error suppression protocol

 Over this one evaluation run of the three case studies there were a total of thirty-one errors found and corrected.
 The number per LLM over the three case study evaluations ranges from seven to twelve.
 These numbers are given in the book to quantify the success of the error suppression protocol